mysan91/milestoneprojecttwo/README.md

 * Google Chrome - The page was testet with the inspect tool and the site worked well on different screen sizes.
 * Microsoft edge - The page worked well and everythin worked as expected.

+When the prototype of the code was complete, the page was tested hand on to make sure that the site worked as expected.
+Once inside the selected theme, it was easy to go back to the main menu to select a new theme or read the instructions again.
+It was easy to navigate back and forth.

 ### Testing Responsiveness On Different Devices